midoublelo/cobalt/docs/syntax.md

     "World!")
 ```
 ## Blocks
-new-lang is actually a curly braces lang, they are just disguised. a `:` replaces `{` and the `end` keyword replaces `}`. syntactically looks nicer but semantically works the same way so whitespace is not important. these two are functionally the same:
+cobalt is actually a curly braces lang, they are just disguised. a `:` replaces `{` and the `end` keyword replaces `}`. syntactically looks nicer but semantically works the same way so indentation is not important. these two are functionally the same:
 ```
 {
     # this is a block